Aplomado

 Plumage

 A colorful falcon, this bird has speckled under-wings, a dark blue-gray tail with thin white stripes.
-The back, head, and wings are a blue-black color with a white stripe above the eyes.
+The back, head, and wings are a blue-black color with a light stripe above the eyes.
+This bird is similar to the Prairie, except darker and more vibrant.

 Immature Aplomado image An immature Aplomado, still a bit downy on the head